-If you run a Shopify, WooCommerce, Squarespace or similar website, you might think, do I need Google Analytics?
+If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

-These tools offer some level of reporting, but do they offer enough to dive into what your audience is doing on your website?
+These tools offer some level of reporting, but do they provide enough insights to understand what your audience is doing on your website?

 Behavioural analytics

-Google Analytics primarily tells us about our users and what they do and don’t do.
+Google Analytics primarily tells us about our users and their behaviours.
 It dives deeper into how people interact with our website.
 For example, how long a person spends on a piece of content, whether they exit certain pages, or if they download a resource on the website.

-While we can obtain some information from tools like content management systems such as Shopify reports, they could be more extensive in their approach to telling us more about how people navigate our content in greater detail and to understand their patterns.
+While tools like content management systems, such as Shopify reports, provide some information, they could offer a more comprehensive approach to understanding how people navigate our content and their patterns.

 Shopify Analytics VS. Google Analytics 4